Let me say this first, because it really matters: procrastination isn’t laziness.

 - What’s the smallest step I can take right now?

-- What would ‘good enough’ look like here?
+- What would good enough look like?

 The real aim